YifanBu/YifanBu.github.io/index.md

 title: ""
 author_profile: true
 header:
-  image: "/images/header.jpeg"
+  image: "/images/header.jpg"
 ---

 About Me
 --------
-I currently live in Sydney, where I work as a Technical Consultant at [Data Runs Deep](https://datarunsdeep.com.au/) making digital analytics accessible to all, leveraging my software development and data analysis skills.
+I currently live in Sydney, where I work as a Technical Consultant at Jellyfish AU(https://datarunsdeep.com.au/) making digital analytics accessible to all, leveraging my software development and data analysis skills.

 Education
 ----------------------